Want to learn how to make DIY felted wool balls, to use for garland, jewelry, wreaths or – like I did – as a stand in for billy buttons?

 While making felted wool beads for my DIY felt wool bead necklace, the yellow wool beads I was felting started to really look like Yellow Craspedia (small, spherical flowers also known as “Billy Buttons” or “Woolly-heads”).
 Inspired, I made some extra felted wool balls, pierced them with cloth covered floral wire, and made an arrangement in an inexpensive West Elm vase.
+Read on for my tutorial for making felted wool balls – perfect for so many DIY projects!

 - Mustard yellow wool roving